Marcus Vick: Legal troubles after Virginia Tech

 In August 2009, a judge ordered him to jail for probation violations including failure to complete an alcohol education program, testing positive for marijuana, missed appointments, and failure to pay court costs and fines.
 Vick was freed on a $25,000 bond and appealed the decision.

 In January 2013, a judge sentenced Vick to five days in jail for failing to produce adequate documentation about his financial status by a court-ordered deadline.
 On December 30, Vick was arrested in Forsyth County for a second DUI, driving without a license, and driving with an expired car registration.

 On April 5, 2016, Vick was charged with assaulting a police officer who was arresting him on a contempt charge in Virginia.
 On July 11, Vick pled guilty in Newport News, Virginia, to the resisting arrest charge and was ordered to serve one month in jail.

 On October 8, 2016, Vick was again arrested on drug possession charges.
 An officer reportedly detected an odor of marijuana coming from an apartment as they approached it.
 This odor became stronger after the door was opened by a man inside, who was later identified as Vick.
 In September 2017, Vick accepted a plea deal and received one year of supervised probation and five years of good behavior.

 On March 20, 2017, Vick was arrested in Norfolk, Virginia.
 In July 2017, Vick pled guilty to a felony drug possession count in connection with this arrest and was sentenced to two years in jail with the full sentence suspended.
 He was also sentenced to three years of supervised probation.

+In February of 2026, Vick was arrested in Chesapeake, Virginia in connection with a domestic dispute that occurred on December 30, 2025.
+The alleged altercation occurred during a child custody transfer where the mother of his child sustained minor injuries.
+Vick was charged with misdemeanor assault and battery, and an emergency protective order was granted to the victim.